samsuh/2026-journal/README.md

 ## 6/18/26 - Thursday
 - Powerlifting today
 - Maybe start planning Hawaii
+- do finance overview check. check for american account status and see if everythings maintaining itself.

 ## 6/17/26 - Wednesday
 - Ride bike? prob not lifting since ill do it tomorrow.